 Create a one-of-a-kind headboard with built-in storage using old dresser drawers.
 Search salvage shops and secondhand stores for cast-off drawers and old dressers.
 Plan your layout on the floor, using fillers (such as storage cubes) and leaving spaces where the wall can show through.
 Once you've perfected your design, screw the pieces together.
 (We also cut plywood doors to fit a few openings and secured them with hinges.)
 To embellish your headboard, give it a few coats of paint and wallpaper the drawer backs and doors.
 Hang the headboard on the wall using a few 1x4-inch cleats.

-A solid pine door is the perfect way to make a bold statement with a headboard.
+A solid-pine door makes a perfect bold headboard.
 Cut 15 inches off the bottom of the door.
 Paint the door and let dry.
 Mount the door to the wall about 4 inches above the floor using two brackets.
 Reinforce with one bracket on top.
-To hide the top bracket, use finishing nails to attach a piece of molding to its top edge 1 inch above the door.
+To hide the top bracket, use finishing nails to attach a piece of molding to its top edge, 1 inch above the door.
 Fill holes with wood filler, sand, and paint.

 Two single window panels are the perfect alternative to an ordinary headboard.
-To get this look, find windows that measure approximately the width of your mattress.
+To get this look, find windows that measure about the width of your mattress.
 Remove the glass and install fiberboard or thin plywood over the back for safety.
-Cut fabric to fit each section and secure it in place with spray adhesive.
+Cut fabric to fit each section, and secure it in place with spray adhesive.